-“This fabulous B&B brims with Warhols, wellies and a welcome to remember - the countryside has never been so cool”
+“This fabulous B&B brims with Warhols, wellies and a welcome to remember”

 There are 3 lavishly designed bedrooms upstairs, each with their own character, plus a lounge and dining room downstairs.
 You can also wander in and out of the kitchen at the back to see what delights Nicky is cooking, or relax and take afternoon tea in the garden.